GerritGeeraerts/markdown-cv/index.md

 ## Expierience
 `2019 - Nu` **Home projects**
 * • Crypto currency trading bot
-	* A tool that perform a sentiment analysis to accumulate crypto currencies at the best time.
+	* A tool that perform a sentiment analysis to accumulate crypto currencies at the best time. [**Python, Django, Docker, Linux, Git, API**]
 * • Youtube caption scanner
 	* A tool that downloads the captions from your YouTube subscriptions and fetches the captions for all there videos.
-So you can search in the content of your subscribed Youtubers.
+So you can search in the content of your subscribed Youtubers. [**Python, Django, Docker, Linux, celery, HTML, CSS, Git, Selenium, Rest API**]
 * • Spam mail unsubscribe
-	* A tool that connects to your gmail and send you a report of all the unsubscribe links.
+	* A tool that connects to your gmail and send you a report of all the unsubscribe links. [**Python, Django, Docker, Linux, HTML, CSS, Git, Selenium, Rest API**]
 * • Liquidity pool sniper bot
-	* A tool that snipes for new liquidity pools and tries to get in first to get the best yield.
-* [**Python, Django, Docker, Linux, HTML, CSS, Git, Selenium, Rest API**]
+	* A tool that snipes for new liquidity pools and tries to get in first to get the best yield. [**Python, Django, Docker, Linux, HTML, CSS, Git, Selenium, Rest API**]

 `2019 - Nu` **ICT Medewerker**, Kasterlinden, Sint-Agatha-Berchem, Belgium
 * Ipad project